stibbons1990/hex/docs/blog/posts/2026-01-25-migrating-kubernetes-volumes-to-longhorn.md

 **multiple pods to write to the same volume simultaneously**.
 Instead, each pod typically manages its own data.
 In a multi-node cluster, if one node fails, Kubernetes will move the pod to the other node.
-Longhorn will then detach the RWO cvolume from the old node and attach it to the new one.
+Longhorn will then detach the RWO volume from the old node and attach it to the new one.

 **RWX** volumes (`ReadWriteMany`) should only be used when an application specifically requires **multiple pods** (possibly on multiple nodes) to **read and write to the exact same files at the same time**.
-Longhorn implements RWX by spinning up a "Share Manager" pod that acts as an NFS server for that specific volume.
-This mode requires the `nfs-common` package you installed on your Ubuntu hosts earlier.
+Longhorn implements RWX by spinning up a "Share Manager" pod that acts as an NFS server for that specific volume (this requires the `nfs-common`).

-When scaling a single-node cluster to two nodes and setting `numberOfReplicas: 2`, an RWO volume will still be fully distributed and synced across both your i7 and i5 NVMe SSDs.
+When scaling a single-node cluster to two nodes and setting `numberOfReplicas: 2`, an RWO volume will still be fully distributed and synced across both nodes' NVMe SSDs.
 The "Once" in `ReadWriteOnce` refers only to *how many nodes can mount the volume* at one time, not how many nodes store the data.
-Even with RWO, your data is redundant and safe on both nodes.
+Even with RWO, data is redundant and safe on both nodes.

 However, in a two-node Longhorn cluster with two replicas, each pod will **not** use *exclusively local PCIe NVMe bandwidth* for its storage operations.
 While each pod can